 The weather can be quite chilly and wet even in the middle of summer.
 Here is a suggestion as to what you might want to bring:

 - Wet weather gear (rain pants, rain jacket, solid hiking shoes, and rubber boots).

 - Warm clothes for the odd chilly nights.

 - Enough socks/underwear to last you the whole stay.

 - Hat and sunscreen.

-- Insect repellent depending on the level of comfort – no mosquitos but there are sand-flies sometimes.
+- Insect repellent depends on the level of comfort – no mosquitos but there are sand-flies sometimes.

-- Swimming gear – we might go swim in a lake.
+- Swimming gear – we might go swimming in a lake.

 - Sleeping bag.